icanbwell/fhir-server/CONTRIBUTING.md

 ```

 ## Admin Logger
 Admin logger can be used by making instance of class `AdminLogger` class.
-Then you can use `logTrace` & `logError` methods accordingly.
+Then you can use `logInfo` & `logError` methods accordingly.
 For example:
 ```
 const adminLogger = new AdminLogger();
-adminLogger.logTrace('Logger Message');
+adminLogger.logInfo('Logger Message');
 ```
 Output:
 ```